Residential Status Under the Income Tax Act

 NRIs can utilise the exemptions and deductions provided in the Income Tax Act to reduce their tax liabilities in India.
 These deductions & exemptions include the following:

-• Property transactions: Capital gain exemptions for the sale of properties are contingent on conditions specified under the Capital Gains Account Scheme of 1988.
+• Property transactions: Capital gain exemptions for the sale of properties are contingent on conditions specified under Section 54 of the Income Tax Act..

-• Bank accounts and bonds: Tax exemptions are available on the interest earned on an NRE or FCNR account, interest earned on notified bonds, and savings certificates issued by the government.
+• Bank accounts and bonds: Tax exemptions available on the interest earned on an NRE or FCNR account, interest earned on notified bonds and savings certificates issued by the government

-• Education loans: Deductions are available on tuition fees paid to an education institute for full-time education (limited to two children under the old tax regime).
+• Education loans: Deductions available on tuition fees paid to an educational institute for full-time education (limited to two children under the old tax regime)

-• Using DTAA: Avoidance of Double Taxation on income generated across multiple borders under DTAA (Double Taxation Avoidance Agreements) for select countries.
+• Using DTAA: Avoidance of Double Taxation on income generated across multiple borders under DTAA (Double Taxation Avoidance Agreements).

 Best investment options for ROR, RNOR and NR